owncloud/android/CONTRIBUTING.md

 ### 3. Update your contribution branch with master changes:

-It is possible you see the next message from time to time.
+It is possible you see the next message from time to time in your PR.

 <img src="docs_resources/out_of_date_branch.png" />